 Naiya Mehta, Esq.

 Former federal attorney.
 Real estate investor.
-Immigrant.
-Naiya speaks to high school students about the financial habits that build—or break—a lifetime of wealth.
+Public speaker.
+Naiya motivates young minds to implement solid financial habits that build a lifetime of wealth.

 Book a Speaking Engagement